European-XFEL/machine_learning_tutorial/docs/linreg/index.md

 ### The model

 For now, let's restrict to linear functions of one variable.
-Linear means that the dependent variable, let's call it $x$, does not appear with a power larger than 1 (so not $x^2$ for example, and also not with negative powers or non-integer powers).
+By which we mean a polynomial whose variable, let's call it $x$, does not appear with with powers larger than 1 (so the polynomial does not contain terms with $x^2$, $x^3$ etc.).
 The most general linear function of one variable is thus,
 $$
 y = f(x) = w\,x + b\,.
 $$